 Crispy oven baked chicken thighs are way easier than you think to make!
 Ultra crispy on the outside and perfectly cooked on the inside.

-You’ll love Crispy Baked Boneless Chicken Thighs
+You’ll love these Oven Fried Chicken Thighs

 I love crispy chicken but I hate the mess that frying on the stovetop makes.
 I also hate how much oil it takes up.
 This is why I am totally in love with these crispy oven-baked chicken thighs.
 They are everything delicious about fried chicken thighs but so much easier, less messy, and all done in the oven.

-Ingredients for Oven Fried Chicken Thighs
+Ingredients for Breaded Chicken Thighs

 - Boneless skinless chicken thighs